samplecount/methcla/README.md

 Use the `-j` flag for parallel builds:

-    ./shake -j4 ios
+    ./shake -j4 iphoneos

+The `-c` flag allows to select a build configuration (*debug* is the default):

+    ./shake -c release iphoneos

+Display the list of commandline options:

+    ./shake -h

 ## Examples

-is an example XCode project that builds the engine for iOS devices and plays back a simple sine synth.
+`examples/ios/Methcla/Methcla.xcodeproj` is an example XCode project that builds the engine for iOS devices and provides a simple multitouch sine synthesizer.